yulesa/glaciers/docs/decoding_key_concepts.md

 - **ABI Item**: The ABI information for each function and event.
 - **Full Signature**: This includes all the details of a function or event, such as its name, parameter types, and whether any parameters are indexed.
 It provides the complete context needed for accurate decoding.
 - **Signature**: A simplified version of the full signature.
 It consists of the function or event name and the parameter types but does not include parameter names or indexing details.
 - **Indexed Params**: Params from events can be indexed.
-IThis means it will be stored in topics (topic1-3), allowing them to be more easily queried and filter by the node.
+This means it will be stored in topics (topic1-3), allowing them to be more easily queried and filtered by the node.
 Non-indexed parameters are stored in the data field.
 - **Hash**: The Keccak (SHA3) hash of the signature (not the full signature).
-    - Events are identified by the 32 byte Keccak hash (SHA3) of their signature, which is stored in the logs tree as topic0.
+    - Events are identified by the 32-byte Keccak hash (SHA3) of their signature, which is stored in the logs tree as topic0.
     - Function calls in the EVM are identified by the first four bytes of the data sent with a transaction.
 These 4 bytes signatures are derived from the first four bytes of the Keccak hash (SHA3) of the function signature.

 Here are some examples of the `Transfer` event and the `transfer` function: